ethereum-optimism/specs/specs/protocol/messengers.md

 The `sendMessage` function is used to send a cross domain message.
 To trigger the execution on the other side, the `relayMessage` function is called.
-Successful messages have their hash stored in the `successfulMessages` mapping while unsuccessful messages have their hash stored in the `failedMessages` mapping.
+Successful messages have their hash stored in the `successfulMessages` mapping while unsuccessful but replayable messages have their hash stored in the `failedMessages` mapping.
+For the unsuccessful and non-replayable messages, their whole ETH amounts are sent back to the sender on the source chain.

 The user experience when sending from L1 to L2 is a bit different than when sending a transaction from L2 to L1.
 When going into L1 from L2, the user does